How to Speed up Suffusion and WordPress show you how to improve Suffusion theme and WordPress performance for your site.

 The following steps will help you improve your sites speed and SEO.
 This is one of the most important factors nowadays when publishing a website online.
 Search engines like Google love fast sites.
 Search engines want the sites to load fast on a desktop / laptop or a mobile device.
 If your site is loading fast on a desktop but slow when loading on a mobile device, you can loose ranking and visitors.
 In other words, your site should load fast both on a desktop and mobile device.

 The following steps should help you achieve this.

-How To Speed Up Suffusion and WordPress Steps
+How To Speed Up Suffusion and WordPress

-- Install Suffusion.
+- Install the latest version of Suffusion.